 Here you’ll find a whole host of arty ideas to inspire and basically have fun with!
-Three months of home-schooling and a love of getting messy has resulted in a number of memorable experiences.
+18 months of pandemic-induced home-schooling, community art commissions, educational ideas, and influences from all four corners of the British Isles.

 I had a great time partnering up with The Friends of Springfield Park to create a socially-distanced playground game at Alder Hey Children’s Hospital.

 Sewing is a passion since studying HND Fashion & Textiles at St Helens College.
 If can hold a stitch, I’ll sew it!

 Chalk is definitely my favourite medium, second only to textiles.
 Fun in the sun in the back garden leads to all kinds of weird and wonderful murals.

 These hydrangea came from a beautiful bouquet from Karena Floral in Crosby (check out the Instagram page and the stunning new flagship store, here) and matched up pretty well with Kate Moss and Vogue.

 What started out as an old boiler box, quickly came in handy to settle silly falling out squabbles as a ‘getting along’ box.
 Luckily the kids quickly realised it was more fun to be a panto horse than argue!